Amazon FBA for beginners

 One of the best ways to get your product selling is to use some Pay Per Click advertising (PPC).
 Within Amazon you can pay to appear at the top of the page.
 It usually costs between 50p and £1.50 for each click, and you can set your budget so you don’t overspend.

-When you use Amazon PPC your listing has a little ‘sponsored’ label attached to it, as you can see in this picture:
+When you use PPC your listing has a little ‘sponsored’ label attached to it, as you can see in this picture:

-Customer Service on Amazon
+Customer service on Amazon

-One of the best ways to get product reviews, and one that many sellers use, is to send emails to people who buy your products and ask for a review.
+One of the best ways to get reviews, and one that many sellers use, is to send emails to people who buy your products and ask for a review.

 You can’t ask for a good review or incentivise the review e.g. “Leave a good review for 20% off your next order” but you can ask for an honest review.
 You also cannot put links to your own website on the email.